denevell/Natch-Android/README.md

 * I should keep the found threads on rotate / onResume / app close
 * 403/401 logs you out?
 * I should be able to see new threads notification, a la g+
-* Only receive gcm notifications from uat, not live.
 * Sliding add thread
 * Sliding add post
 * Turn of notifications in notification